JamesNewton/git-ref/README.md

 <TT><B>git checkout -b <I>branchName</I></B></TT><BR>
 which both makes a new branch and then checks it out.
 <P>
-<B>To merge </B>branches back together, differences must be resolved.
-That
+<B>To <A NAME="merge">merge</A> </B>branches back together, differences must
-can be difficult, but git can figure out most issues by itself by looking through the prior versions on each branch to see what was added or removed.
+be resolved.
+That can be difficult, but git can figure out most issues by itself by looking through the prior versions on each branch to see what was added or removed.
 <P>
 To start a merge, checkout the branch were you want to continue development from in the future.
 Normally, this is the Master branch.
 Then issue the